monasca/monasca-docker/docs/external_cmps.md

 # External components

-By default, plain ```docker-compose up```, regardless of the pipeline will start containers for following services:
+By default, plain ```docker-compose up```, assuming both pipelines are included, will start containers for following services:

 * MySQL
 * Keystone